 What is Colombia Doing About Coronavirus?

-On March 19, President Iván Duque announced that starting on March 23 the arrival of international travelers to Colombia will be suspended for a period of 30 days including banning incoming international flights.
-This new ban includes all travelers including Colombians and foreigner residents.
+On March 19, 2020, President Iván Duque announced that starting on March 23 the arrival of international travelers to Colombia will be suspended for a period of 30 days including banning incoming international flights.
+This ban includes all travelers including Colombians and foreigner residents.

 The following measures were put in place starting on March 12 in Colombia to minimize the public health threats posed by coronavirus.

 All events with more than 50 people must be cancelled in Colombia starting on March 16.
 This impacts many planned events in Colombia.
 So, many events including concerts, conventions and other large events are cancelled.

-Also, starting on March 17, Colombia will close all its land, sea and river borders until March 30.
-The border closure will restrict the entry and exit of Colombia for all nationals and foreigner.
+In addition, Colombia has suspended the transit of cruise ships to Colombia.
+Furthermore, at 5:00 am on March 14 Colombia closed its border with Venezuela Also, starting on March 17, Colombia closed all its land, sea and river borders.
+The border closure will restrict the entry and exit of Colombia for all nationals and foreigners.

 Quarantines in Colombia Due to Coronavirus

-Quarantine for all of Colombia from March 24 to April 13
+Quarantine for all of Colombia from March 24 to May 31